 The Students' Union has more than 200 societies including MedSoc and sports clubs so there's plenty to choose from!

-Having a mentor, or a Medic Buddy, could be useful if you would like guidance from a more experienced individual.
+Having a mentor could be useful if you would like guidance from a more experienced individual.

 A mentor can be someone to discuss your future choices with, generate ideas with and explore your strengths and weaknesses with.
-There are a number of schemes you can participate in which enable you to buddy up with someone from a specialty of interest, or to be mentored by a Nottingham alumni.
+You can either set up your own informal relationship with a mentor or be mentored by a Nottingham alumni through our Career Mentoring scheme.

 It is important to identify what your out-of-curriculum activities have given you in terms of skills and experience.